Hungarian border barrier: Serbian border

+In early 2015 Local Mayor of Ásotthalom László Toroczkai had an idea to have a border fence built along the southern border of Hungary, in order to stop illegal migration, which was later implemented as the Hungarian border barrier the same year by the Hungarian government.

 The border between Hungary and Serbia is 175 km long.
 In June 2015, the Hungarian cabinet approved construction of a 4 m high barrier.
 Construction of the barrier began in early July. as of early August, Hungary was on track to complete the fence by the end of the year.
 The fence, which features concertina wire, is being built by contractors and a deployment of 900 soldiers at a cost of 30 billion forints ($106 million) for the 4-metre (13-foot) fence and the construction of two camps to house asylum applicants.
+Hungary and Serbia formalized joint policing agreements and deployed Hungarian officers to assist Serbian operations against migrant smugglers.

 By mid-August the barrier was taking shape as a double security fence.
 There is a hastily constructed outer fence made up of three rows of razor wire, scheduled to be completed by the end of August 2015.
 Inside that, there is a sturdier barrier 3.5 metres (11.5 feet) tall.
 The slow pace of the fence's construction led to the resignation of Csaba Hende, the Hungarian defence minister, on 7 September 2015.
 The first stage of construction was started on 13 July and it was completed and the border sealed by Monday, 14 September.

 The immediate impact of the fence was to block entry to Hungary to migrants unwilling to apply for refugee status in Hungary, deflecting the flow to Croatia.
 As Croatia led the migrants to its border with Hungary, Hungary then started the construction of a second fence along its border with Croatia on 18 September 2015.